jl626/neural_varifold/README.md

 ### How to replicate our experiments

-Download the data from the google drive, then run the notebook in `
+Download the data from the google drive, then run the notebook in `notebooks/reconstruction`, `notebook/classification` or `notebook/surface_matching`.

 ### Citing Neural Varifold